Mujib Bhai: Production

-The film was produced by ICT Division of Government of Bangladesh.
-Directed by Chandan K Barman and Sohel Mohammad Rana, the screenplay has been written by Adnan Adib Khan.
-The story and screenplay were edited by Ajoy Dasgupta.
-The ICT division produced the film with Zeenat Farzana, Arif Mohammad, and MD Shofiul Alam as the team producers.
 Additionally, Tanmoy Ahmed was the research lead, Mustafa Muhammad Hossain acted as the project advisor, and Bayzid Khan Rahul was the executive producer.
 The animation has been developed by Technomagic Private Ltd, in association with Hypertag Ltd. The film was developed through the Skill Development Project on Mobile Games and Applications of the Department of Information and Communication Technology.

 Release

 The poster of the film was released on 27 May 2023, which showcases the film title, ‘Mujib Bhai’, emblazoned in bold letters, accompanied by a painted portrait of Bangabandhu Sheikh Mujibur Rahman.
 A scene depicted in the poster shows Bangabandhu standing at the witness stand, surrounded by a group of lawyers.
 Mujib Bhai premiered at Star Cineplex in Dhaka on 23 June 2023.
 State Minister for ICT Division Zunaid Ahmed Palak inaugurated the exclusive premier of the film with a number of street children at the Star Cineplex.
 The Movie made a special screening on 26 August 2023 at the president palace of Bangladesh Bangabhaban.
 President Mohammed Shahabuddin inaugurated the special screening.
 First Lady Rebecca Sultana and ICT State Minister Zunaid Ahmed Palak were also present there.